Sanket-1120/real-time-credit-analytics/README.md

 ---

 ## 🎯 Key Design Tradeoffs
 Our most critical strategic decision was the choice of the machine learning model.
-We considered a high-performance but complex **LightGBM + SHAP** model.
+We considered both a Random Forest and a high-performance LightGBM model.

+To make an informed decision, we trained both models on the same historical dataset and evaluated their performance using Mean Squared Error (MSE), where lower is better.

+* **Random Forest MSE:** 0.000920
+* **LightGBM MSE:** 0.000993

-We chose the **Random Forest & LightGBM**.
-For a hackathon focused on **explainability**, a model that is transparent by design is superior to one that requires a post-hoc approximation for explanations.
-We consciously traded a potential small increase in predictive accuracy for a massive gain in development speed, reliability, and true, native explainability, which we believe is the core spirit of this challenge.
+The Random Forest model performed slightly better on our specific dataset.
+For a hackathon focused on explainability and robustness, a model that is both accurate and reliable is superior.
+We consciously traded a potential small increase in training speed for better predictive accuracy and native explainability with SHAP, which we believe aligns perfectly with the core spirit of this challenge.

 ---